rgitrepo/kubernetes-beginner-to-pro/docs/day10/configmaps.md

 ### **5. Why ConfigMaps?** <a name="why-configmaps"></a>

-ConfigMaps allow you to manage configuration settings separately from code and are particularly useful for non-confidential data like application settings and environment configurations.
+ConfigMaps allow developers to manage and change configuration settings without having to rebuild application images.
+This externalization improves flexibility and eases the management of multiple environments (e.g., development, staging, production).

 **Use Cases:**
-- Storing environment variables.
-- Configuring image settings in multi-container applications.
+- Passing environment variables to applications.
+- Storing non-sensitive image configurations or API endpoints.
+- Configuring applications dynamically without changing the underlying code.

 [Back to TOC](#table-of-contents)